dmpop/bash-pubkit/README.md

 * Dedicated directory for each ebook project.
 All ebook source files such as a configuration file, images, a stylesheet, and pages are stored in a separate directory.
 * Straightforward compilation process.
 The *compile-ebook.sh* script takes care of the entire ebook generation process.
-* Option to generate ebooks in the MOBI format using the Amazon KindleGEn utility.
+* Option to generate ebooks in the PDF and MOBI format using Calibre *ebook-convert* tool.

 ## Requirements